aaronbutler/tallgrass/README.md

 1. I effectively disabled logging; if you wish to see log entries you can call log = new Log(1) from Chrome console.

 ### Notes
+1. Relevant code files in src/ directory are: index.html, css/main.css, js/*.js
-1. I left index2, index3, and index4 for future reference for myself; they probably don't run and should be ignored.
+1. I left index2, index3, index4, and tallgrass.js_ for future reference for myself; they probably don't run and should be ignored.
+I should have used git branching for experiments, live and learn.
 1. I haven't researched telling jshint and jsdoc to ignore particular error messages (superfluous semicolons, == instead of ===) which is why the build instruction says to use --force switch.